munificent/magpie/doc/site/markdown/language/variables.markdown

     :::magpie
     if true then
-        // a does not exist here
+        // a does not exist here.
         var a = 123
-        // a exists here
+        // a exists here.
-    end // a does not exist here
+    end // a does not exist here.

 #### Shadowing